Zosin0/UniversityCodes/README.md

 # UniversityCodes
-Things there i coded during college
+Things there i coded during college and during programming courses that i did